Make an impact on students and schools by seeking a teaching job in Phoenix, a city that’s home to a diverse and thriving community.

 After your two-year commitment with TFA, you may choose to stay in the classroom for additional years of teaching.
 Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another sector.

-Teach For America’s Placement Process
+Our Placement Process

-TFA places corps members in more than 40 regions throughout the U.S. During the application process, you'll have the opportunity to select up to three regions.
-Then, after interview week concludes, you'll be invited to change your regional selections, if you desire.
+TFA places corps members in more than 40 regions throughout the U.S. During the application process, you can select up to three regions.
+Then, after interview week concludes, you'll have an opportunity to change your regional selections if you wish.
 Read more about our placement process.

 Make an Impact in Phoenix